 Zadok Priestly Order

-The Zadok priests were lauded in the book of Ezekiel for having kept the charge of the Most High, even when other Levites and fellow Israelites went astray.
+Let us never forget, that the Zadok priests were lauded in the book of Ezekiel for having kept the charge of the Most High, even when other Levites and fellow Israelites went astray.
 As such, a special inheritance has been laid up for them in the coming kingdom of YAHUAH.

 Eze 48:10-11 And for them, even for the priests, shall be this holy oblation; toward the north five and twenty thousand in length, and toward the west ten thousand in breadth, and toward the east ten thousand in breadth, and toward the south five and twenty thousand in length: and the sanctuary of YAHUAH shall be in the midst thereof.